freeCodeCamp/guide/pages/docs/certificates-guide/target-html-elements-with-selectors-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Target HTML Elements with Selectors Using jQuery"
+title: "Target HTML Elements with Selectors Using jQuery"
+parent: "certificates-guide"
 ---

 After we have created our `document ready function` we can now have code that will run after the page loads.
 This will assure that your code does not run before the HTML is rendered to avoid bugs.